HOME-LIFE

 For many of us, school was not the most fun part of our day.
 And this might be the same for your child.
 As kids, it is difficult to concentrate for long periods; they may not find the work interesting; or even struggle to make friends.

-Regularly check in, ask if they are ok, and have an hour a day where you just have fun.
+Regularly check in, ask if they are okay, and have an hour a day where you just have fun.
 It also helps to have an activity-free and no-schoolwork day where you as a family can relax and enjoy each other's company.